dschalk/JS-monads-part4/README.md

     return ret(x);  // An anonymous monad with the value of the calling monad.
   }
 ```
-Moset of the functions, along with the Monad and MonadIter instances, are defined in an index.html script.
-They are, therefore, always available in the browser console.
+Moset of the functions, along with the Monad and MonadIter instances used in this demo, are defined in an index.html script.
+They are, therefore, always available for experimentation in the browser console.